Smart Walkers in Discrete Space: Mathematical setting: two co-evolving random walkers

 Notice that the results expressed in equations \eqref{eq:closed-form-p}, \eqref{eq:closed-form-t}, and \eqref{eq:t_vector_def} remain also valid for walkers with non-homogeneous transition probabilities, as well as for walkers moving in higher dimensions, or on a graph.

 Starting from these premises, in the next Section we will set to consider the generalized case study where one walker is allowed to recast its own dynamics in light of the gained experience.
 The {\it smart agent} is exposed to different quenched rewards, as we shall highlight in the following, and training is implemented via reinforcement learning algorithms.
 For the sake of simplicity, we will primarily focus on contexts with just one trainable agent present.
 However, the introduced formalism can be straightforwardly extended to settings where multiple learners are present (as demonstrated in Appendix \ref{app:predator_prey}).
+We remind that this analysis is propaedeutic to challenging entropy as a reliable measure of the level of acquired agents' awareness.